113ll3/Ibmclouddocscli/reference/ibmcloud/cli_security.md

 # Security

+SSH keys allow access to a device without using a password from corresponding clients for each public key that is implemented on the device.
+By adding an SSH key to a device, the device that was provided with the SSH key accesses the device for the corresponding key without the use of a password.

+SSL certificates are enabled by websites as a security measure to protect the user.
+They are generally used when you are required to transmit confidential information to a website.

-Use the following commands to manage {{site.data.keyword.Bluemix_notm}} infrastructure SSH Keys and Certificates.
+Use the following commands to manage {{site.data.keyword.Bluemix}} infrastructure SSH Keys and Certificates.
 {: shortdesc}

 <table summary="Alphabetically ordered  {{site.data.keyword.Bluemix_notm}} infrastructure Security commands that have links that bring you to more info for the command">